cravenhoff/microsoft_beginner_js/notes/js_data_types.md

 * **typeof** - use the typeof keyword before the name of the variable or a value you want to check.
 Eg: *typeof true* will return "boolean".
 The return type of this operator is a string.
 * **instanceof** - instanceof checks whether an object belongs to a certain class or subclass (inherited class).
 Eg: *obj instanceof Class* will return true if obj's class is *Class* or belongs to a class inherited from it.
 The return type of this operator is a boolean value.

+### Equality and Strict Equality Operators
+Another common method for checking or comparing values and their data types in JavaScript is through the equality and strict equality operators and their NOT sibling operators.
+* **Equality Operator (==)** - Checks to see if a value is EQUAL to another, regardless of data type.
+* **Inequality Operator (!=)** - Checks to see if a value is NOT Equal to another, also regardless of data type.
+* **Strict Equality Operator (===)** - Uses three equal sign symbols and checks if a value is STRICTLY EQUAL to another and are of the same type.
+* **Strict Inequality Operator (!==)** - Checks to is a value is STRICT INEQUAL to another and are of the same type.

+All four comparison operators return a boolean value of either true or false.

 ## Notes
 * All data types in JavaScript fall into one of two categories:
   * **Primitive Data Types** - Number, bigint, string, boolean, undefined and null.